W4RA/speechmatching/examples/experiments/README.rst

 This example contains the IPython Notebook ``final.ipynb``, which has the code for the experiments and plots for the thesis for which ``speechmatching`` was originally written.
-The Notebook may be not well organised and does not contain very clear notes and descriptions.
+The Notebook may be not well organized and does not contain very clear notes and descriptions.

 Setup